 The Mendix Web Modeler is optimized for use with Google Chrome.
 While Chrome is the officially supported browser, you can also use the Web Modeler with other popular browsers like Mozilla Firefox, Apple Safari, and Microsoft Edge.

 - Microsoft Windows Server 2008 SP2 and above

 - Debian 8 (Jessie) and above

 - Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7

 - CentOS 6, CentOS 7

-- Microsoft Internet Information Services 7 or newer
+- Microsoft Internet Information Services 7 and above

 - Nginx (tested with versions included in Debian Jessie and Debian Jessie Backports)